One of the challenges of working with WMS is that sometimes you can have trouble connecting to a server.

 Elevation layers from

-The Blue Marble layer can be replaced with a Blue Marble layer from
+Marble layer can be replaced with a Blue Marble layer from the NASA Goddard

-or the Blue Marble: Next Generation layer from the NASA Earth Observations
+Marble: Next Generation layer from the NASA Earth Observations (NEO) WMS Server

 The Daily Planet layer can be replaced with the